cerner/cerner_splunk/docs/recipes.md

 Installs the Splunk Universal Forwarder on your system.
 Most people will only want this recipe (hence why it's the default recipe)

+### `cerner_splunk::heavy_forwarder`

+Installs the Enterprise Splunk artifact on your system to be configured as a heavy forwarder.

 Server Installation Recipes
 ---------------------------
 These are installations of Full Splunk.
 Unless you are a Splunk Administrator, these are not the droids you are looking for.